wrabit/django-cotton/README.md

 Using the ':' to prefix an attribute tells Cotton we're passing a dynamic type down.
 We already know we can use this to send a variable, but you can also send basic python types, namely:

 - Integers and Floats
-- None
-- True and False
+- None, True and False
 - Lists
 - Dictionaries

-This benefits a number of use-cases, for example if you have a select component that you want to provide some value:
+This benefits a number of use-cases, for example if you have a select component that you want to provide the possible options from the parent:

 ```html
 <!-- select.cotton.html -->